Get 5% of discount using the code

 • Find the last contact you made FaceTime calls with, then tap the “i” icon.

-• If you’re not connected to a WiFi connection, the amount of mobile data will appear next to the length of the call.
+• If you’re not connected to a WiFi network, the amount of mobile data used will appear next to the call duration.

 How to reduce FaceTime data usage